Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Fleas in your garden?
 No, those are flea beetles, a variety of leaf beetle that jumps like fleas.
 The adults kill by spreading disease, while the larvae kill by eating the roots of your plants.

 Flea beetles (Phyllotreta spp) are tiny and shiny.
 They are about 1/10 inch long and black or tan metallic with either stripes or spots.
 They commonly feed on cruciferous plants such as cauliflower, cabbage and broccoli.

 The adults overwinter in the soil, emerging when the temperatures reach 50°F. They are most harmful in the spring when they feed on your seedlings, killing them.
 Later in the season, when your plants are larger, the small holes they make in the leaves won't kill them.
 It's the diseases (wilt and blight) that they spread as they feed that can kill your plants.

 As the adults feed, they mate and lay their eggs on the roots of your crops.
-When they hatch, the larvae feed on those roots for 2 to 3 weeks, destroying the plants.
+When the eggs hatch, the larvae feed on those roots for 2 to 3 weeks, destroying the plants.
 Plants cannot grow without roots.
 The larvae then pupate in the soil for an additional 2 to 3 weeks, emerging as adults to start the cycle over again.

 Fortunately, flea beetles are not terribly intelligent.
 You can fool them into thinking that there is nothing to eat by planting out your seedlings 2 to 3 weeks later than normal.
 The adults will emerge from their winter hibernation only to find a bare garden with nothing to eat.
 They will then move on in search of crops to which to feast and lay their eggs.

 A variant of the strategy of delayed planting is to aggressively weed the area around your cruciferous plants.
 A 3 foot strip of bare soil will discourage the flea beetles who will think there is nothing to eat and fly off in search of food elsewhere.

 Or you can plant a trap crop such radishes that will lure them away.
 Root crops such as radishes can withstand the depredations of flea beetles because their roots for which you are growing them are not affected by adult beetles.